-Contemplating purchasing a home in Oakland?
+Contemplating buying your new home in Oakland?

-Step 1 – Get ready to buy
+Step 1 – Get ready to purchase

-Step 3 – Start looking for a house
+Step 3 – Begin looking

-Step 4 – Get a grasp of the market
+Step 4 – Comprehend the housing market

-Step 5 – Find the home you've been waiting for
+Step 5 – Find the home of your dreams

 Step 6 – Negotiate